openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 The process is complete once all functions in the pipeline have executed, and the enrollment process continues based on the final output.

-By organizing this workflow through a pipeline, Open edX Filters allow developers to extend platform functionality in a flexible and maintainable way.
+By running filters in key places of the Open edX platform, developers can extend the platform's functionality in a flexible and maintainable way.

 How are Open edX Filters used?
 ------------------------------